Non-contact visits with family and friends are a privilege. All visitors must have a valid state picture ID and

-Visitors must remain seated on the chair that is provided in the visiting booth, or if more than one visitor is
+Visitors must remain seated on the chair that is provided in the visiting kiosk, or if more than one visitor is

-present, all must stay in the visiting booth.
-If any children or adults are wandering outside the visiting booth,
+present, all must stay at the kiosk.
+If any children or adults are wandering the visiting room,

 the visit will be terminated.